Static and dynamic pages

 - Don't require API calls to render content

-Static pages are the default page type in Nordcraft, ideal for content that doesn't need to change based on user input or external data.
+Static pages are the default page type in Nordcraft, and are ideal for content that doesn't need to change based on user input or external data.

 Dynamic pages

-Dynamic pages display content based on data received from APIs or URL parameters rather than having static content defined directly in Nordcraft.
+Dynamic pages display content based on data received from APIs or URL parameters.
 They use URL parameters to determine what content to display:

 - Path parameters: Define variable segments in your URL path